-▶ The new FIRM may:

-- Map a property into the SFHA for the first time - Lender may require the owner to get an insurance policy - Remove a property from the SFHA - Lender may drop the insurance requirement - Change the flood zone affecting the property - From an A zone to a VE zone (or from Zone AE to Zone AO, etc.) - Rating will not change unless the policy is allowed to lapse or the building is substantially improved - If the new zone results in a less costly premium, the policy can be endorsed to revise the rate to the new zone, with a prorated refund for the difference for the remainder of the policy year.
+- ► The new FIRM may: - Map a property into the SFHA for the first time - Lender may require them to get an insurance policy - Remove a property from the SFHA - Lender may drop the insurance requirement - Change the flood zone affecting property - From an "A" zone to a "VE" zone (or AE to AO, etc.) - Rating will not change unless the policy is allowed to lapse or the building is substantially improved - If the new zone results in a less costly premium, the policy can be endorsed to revise the rate to the new zone with a prorated refund for the difference for the remainder of the policy year.
 Insured needs to ask the AGENT to do this!